ddavis-df508/MtAwSpellApp/README.md

 # MtAwSpellApp
-A catalog of homebrew spells for Mage the Awakening.
+This webapp is intended to function as an interactive and searchable catalog of homebrew spells for Mage the Awakening.